ESWContest-A2B2/2023ESWContest/README.md

  ┃ ┗ 🖼️system_config.png <br/>
  ┗ 📜README.md

+## Caution

+The controller.aia file must be opened and executed ONLY using MIT App Inventor.

 ## Team Introduction

 We are a team of four students majoring in Electrical and Electronic Engineering at Konkuk University, Seoul, South Korea.
 We are interested in the collaborative relationship between embedded software and the industry.